-"Fiscal 2012 Regional Handbook: Regional Data and Policy Information"
+"Fiscal 2013 Regional Handbook: Regional Data and Policy Information"

 This handbook is a collection of data that include fundamental economic, industrial, lifestyle and policy indicators for regional blocks, administrative regions and principal cities, as well as a compilation of individual regional policies and projects to facilitate an overall understanding of regional policies, economies and societies and the current status of regional projects.
-In the Topics section, Takashi Onishi, University of Tokyo professor and president of the Science Council of Japan, contributed a special section entitled "Issues Related to Restoration and Reconstruction Following the Great East Japan Earthquake."
+In the Topics section, Hiroyuki Yasujima, professor of the College of Tourism, Rikkyo University, contributed a special section entitled "Management of Sustainable Tourism Regions from the Perspective of Tourism Value."